I’ve been maxing out my after-tax 401(k) and converting it to a Roth for 2 years — is this a good strategy?

 © Canva | Tatsiana Volkava from Getty Images and designer491 from Getty Images

-Roughly 70 million workers actively participate in 401(k) retirement plans, and those plans now hold approximately $10 trillion in assets.
+Roughly 70 million workers actively participate in 401(k) retirement plans, and those plans now hold $10.1 trillion in assets as of year-end 2025.
 The program, which took shape in the late 1970s, has become one of the premier vehicles for workers to build a financially secure retirement.
 For most employees, simply contributing to a traditional or Roth 401(k) is more than enough.
 For high earners, though, the standard limits barely scratch the surface.

 One of the most powerful of these approaches is the mega backdoor Roth conversion.
 The strategy works by first maxing out standard 401(k) contributions, then stacking additional after-tax dollars into the same plan up to the Section 415(c) combined ceiling of $72,000 for 2026.
 Workers aged 60 to 63 can go even further: the SECURE 2.0 “super catch-up” provision raises their overall plan cap to $83,250.
 Those extra after-tax dollars are then rolled into a Roth IRA or, if the plan allows it, converted inside the plan to a Roth 401(k).

 A Roth IRA conversion and an in-plan Roth 401(k) conversion are two sides of the same coin; both must be executed in the same year the after-tax contributions are made.
 The key difference is custody: one lands in an account you own directly, the other stays inside your employer’s plan.
-There is one important new wrinkle, however.
+There is one important new development, however.
 Under SECURE 2.0 rules that took effect January 1, 2026, workers age 50 or older who earned more than $150,000 in FICA wages during 2025 must now direct all catch-up contributions to a Roth account on an after-tax basis.
-The IRS issued final regulations on the rule in September 2025, with a good-faith compliance standard in place through the end of 2026.
+The IRS issued final regulations on the rule on September 16, 2025.
+Those regulations formally apply to contributions beginning after December 31, 2026, with a reasonable good-faith interpretation standard governing compliance through the end of 2026.

-This is exactly the situation a Redditor on the r/fatFIRE subreddit described.
-He had been making mega backdoor Roth conversions for more than two years but was weighing whether to redirect excess cash into a taxable brokerage account instead, drawn by the flexibility it would offer for real estate or other opportunistic investments.
+This is the same situation many high-earning savers on retirement planning forums describe: they have been making mega backdoor Roth conversions for two or more years but are weighing whether to redirect excess cash into a taxable brokerage account instead, drawn by the flexibility it would offer for real estate or other opportunistic investments.

 How many Americans have roth ira?